What is APAG?

 Most of our members have inherited a photography collection from a parent, spouse, or other family member.
 A few represent foundations that were created to administer a photography archive.
 There are also many living photographers who are organizing their archives, and preparing to turn over administration of their archive to a family member or institution at a later time.
 We also have adjunct members from related fields such as archivists and librarians.
 Visit our membership page to see whose work is represented in APAG, and go to the Photographs page to see some of their photographs and read their biographies.

-Howard Greenberg Katharine Martinez, Ph.D.
-Julia Van Haaften
+Penelope Dixon Howard Greenberg Mark Lubell Katharine Martinez, Ph.D.

 Founder and Owner, Howard Greenberg Gallery